nicolabs/nicolabs.net/_posts/2012-05-01-Remove-stock-apps.md

 ---
 date: 2012-03-01 12:56:02 +0100
+title: Remove the stock apps
+layout: post
 tags:
     - android
+maturity: stable
 ---

+*Stock apps* are the applications installed by default when you buy a branded phone.
+Most of them are **useless**, **not optimized** and have **open source alternatives** that can protect your privacy.

+JUST REMOVE THEM.

+Below, for instance, are listed ring files on my *Xperia X10 Mini*.
-Just look at which data is the largest : Sony Ericsson and SFR (carrier)...
+Just look at which ones are the largest : Sony Ericsson and SFR (carrier)...

     # busybox ls --color=never -lS /system/media/audio/ringtones
     busybox ls --color=never -lS /system/media/audio/ringtones